nodejs/node/doc/api/buffer.md

 Decodes `buf` to a string according to the specified character encoding in `encoding`. `start` and `end` may be passed to decode only a subset of `buf`.
+If a byte sequence in the input is not valid in the given `encoding` then it is replaced with the replacement character `u+FFFD`.

 The maximum length of a string instance (in UTF-16 code units) is available as [`buffer.constants.MAX_STRING_LENGTH`][].